ktsm-th/registration-site/README.md

 - **Input Fields:** Users can enter their first name, last name, email address, time of arrival, and referral information.

-- **Input Validation:** The application validates the input data to ensure accuracy and completeness.
+- **Input Validation:** The application validates the input data and displays any error messages.

 - **Email Confirmation:** A confirmation email is sent to the provided email address to confirm the registration.